How to find the best tradesmen for your job

 Don’t take tradesmen recommendation websites at face value

 There are many websites recommending tradesmen, and getting quotes for your jobs.
 They can be very useful, but vary in how well they check their tradesmen.
 You should be aware that most are funded by the tradesmen, who generally pay to be registered, and then pay extra to get shortlisted for your job.
 As a result, the websites have little incentive to publicise negative feedback, and some sites don’t even have the facility.
-Check out our guide “What’s the best way to find a tradesman online?” where we’ve reviewed the sites so you know which one’s the best.

 We’ve partnered with Plentific because we like their user-friendly approach, their concierge service and the fact they offer a guarantee with certain tradesmen, protecting you financially if something did go wrong.